aaronaverill/CircuitPython_NeoSprite/README.rst

         sprite.fillPixelBytes(neopixels.buf)
         neopixels.show()

-This example demostrates a simple chase animation for a pixel strip.
-Copy the 8 pixel wide sprite.bmp file from examples/sprites/matrix-4x8 to your flash storage.
+This example demonstrates a simple chase animation for a pixel strip.
+Instead of animating through the sprite data we are incrementing the (start,end) range at each loop.
+The fillPixelBytes() method will tile the 10 pixel sprite across the entire 50 pixel strip and wrap the tiled bitmap around from the end of the strip to the start.

+Copy the 10 pixel wide 'red-comet.bmp' file from 'examples/sprites/strip-10' to your flash storage.

 .. code-block::